The Copernicus Data Space Ecosystem, a game changer in the world of EO

 Despite the inherent challenges, the Copernicus Data Space Ecosystem is not only an ambitious service but also an extraordinary opportunity to elevate European Earth observation platforms and increase its incredible value to support pressing needs as set out on a global, continental, national and regional scale towards a sustainable world.

-state of play today
+State of play today

 So, where is the platform today?
 The existing ESA distribution hubs have seized to exist since early November 2023, which resulted a in huge surge in the number of registrations and active usage.
 In terms of data, the platform already holds petabytes of instantly accessible to the whole archive of Earth observation data including: